-One element of the site investigations conducted at Olkiluoto is the excavation of the underground rock characterisation facility (ONKALO) that will be extended approximately to the depth of 450 meters.
+One element of the site investigations conducted at Olkiluoto is the excavation of the underground rock characterisation facility (ONKALO) that extends approximately to the depth of 450 meters.

 In addition to facilitating bedrock research, ONKALO also provides an opportunity to develop excavation techniques and final disposal techniques in realistic conditions.
 Later, the ONKALO facilities can be put into use when building and using the repository.